Forced labor of Germans after World War II: France and Low Countries

 German prisoners were forced to clear minefields in Denmark, Norway, France and the Low Countries.

-According to Simon MacKenzie, "callous self-interest and a desire for retribution played a role in the fate" of German prisoners, and he exemplifies by pointing out that sick or otherwise unfit prisoners were forcibly used for labor, and in France and the Low Countries this also included work such as highly dangerous mine-clearing; "by September 1945 it was estimated by the French authorities that two thousand prisoners were being maimed and killed each month in accidents."
+According to Simon MacKenzie, "callous self-interest and a desire for retribution played a role in the fate" of German prisoners.
+MacKenzie notes that sick or otherwise unfit prisoners were forcibly used for labor, including highly dangerous work such as mine-clearing in France and the Low Countries; "by September 1945 it was estimated by the French authorities that two thousand prisoners were being maimed and killed each month in accidents."

 Some of the 740,000 German prisoners transferred in 1945 by the U.S. for forced labor in France came from the Rheinwiesenlager camps; these forced laborers were already very weak, many weighing barely 50 kg.

 In retaliation for acts of resistance, French occupation forces expelled more than 25,000 civilians from their homes.
 Some of these civilians were subsequently forced to clear minefields in Alsace.